-Lansdowne Place is a 202,046 square foot two-level open community plaza in Saint John, located 103 kilometres northeast of Fredericton and 125 kilometres southwest of Moncton.
+Lansdowne Place is a 202,561 square foot two-level open community plaza in Saint John, located 103 kilometres northeast of Fredericton and 125 kilometres southwest of Moncton.
 Saint John is one of the major industrial centres of Atlantic Canada and has a population of approximately 180,000.
 The plaza is conveniently situated near a high concentration of residential development in the city's north end, resulting in steady consumer traffic.
 It has a favourable tenant mix comprised of local, regional and national companies.
 Lansdowne Place's key tenants include Zellers, Shoppers Drug Mart, and a call centre operated by Spiegel Group.
-As of December 31, 2006, Lansdowne Place was 99.1% leased and occupied by 23 tenants.
+As of December 31, 2007, Lansdowne Place was 100.0% leased and occupied by 27 tenants.
 The mall consists of five separate buildings built in 1959 and renovated in 1980 and 2000.
 The mall is situated on a 16.7 acre site and has parking for approximately 970 vehicles.
 The mortgage on the plaza has been cross-collateralized with indebtedness owed by the previous vendor on two other properties in which the REIT has no interest.
-The previous vendor has indemnified the REIT against any losses that the REIT may incur in connection with a default by the previous vendor under the cross-collateralized loan, and has granted to the REIT a dilution right pursuant to which the previous vendor's co-ownership interest in Lansdowne Place would be reduced and the REIT's interests correspondingly increased, to the extent that any default by the previous vendor under the cross-collateralized loan is not covered by the indemnity.
+The previous vendor has indemnified the REIT against any losses that the REIT may incur in connection with a default by the previous vendor under the cross-collateralized loan.

-Key Tenants Area Leased (sq. ft.) % GLA Expiry Date Zellers 60,999 30.2% August 2010 Spiegel Group 37,815 18.7% June 2011 Shoppers Drug Mart 18,013 8.9% September 2020
+Key Tenants Area Leased (sq. ft.) % GLA Expiry Date

+Zellers 60,999 30% August 2010

+Spiegel Group 37,815 19% June 2011

+Shoppers Drug Mart 18,013 9% September 2020